jhvanderschee/hugocodex/content/en/posts/useful-body-classes.md

 {{ if eq .Kind `page` }}{{ .Section | singularize }}{{ else }}{{ .Section }}{{ end }}
 ```

 The code below will add a 'page' class to the body if the content is not part of a section (typically these are markdown files in the root, including the homepage).
+To exclude the homepage we can test against the `.IsHome` variable.

 ```
 {{ if eq .Type `page` }}page{{ end }}